 Domestic violence: You are not alone

-You also have a larger community network, on-hand 24/7.
-You can call the National Domestic Violence Hotline 800-799-SAFE (7233).
-Locally, you can reach out to the Women's Shelter or Victim's Services.
+You also have a larger community network available to you 24/7.
+You can call the National Domestic Violence Hotline at 800-799-7233.
+Locally, you can reach out to the Women's shelter and Support Center or Victim Services.
 If there is an immediate threat to your safety, call 911.
 Always try to keep a fully charged cellphone with you for this purpose.

-Randa Soubra, L.I.C.S.W., M.S.W., is an Integrated Behavioral Health therapist based at the Baldwin Clinic.
-In her work as a therapist — and previously as a crisis line worker and transitional housing program manager — she has years of experience working with people who have experienced domestic violence.
+Randa Soubra, L.I.C.S.W., M.S.W., is an integrated behavioral health therapist based at the Baldwin Clinic.
+In her work as a therapist — and previously a crisis line worker and transitional housing program manager — she has years of experience working with people who have experienced domestic violence.